-"Spectrally flat pyranometer of class C"
+"Spectrally flat pyranometer of class B"

-2. MS-40S
+2. MS-60S

-The MS-40S with smart sensor technology and onboard diagnostic functions.
+The MS-60S with smart sensor technology and onboard diagnostic functions.
 4 different output types can be selected, which is a great benefit for system integrators who work with various industrial standards.
-This new Smart transducer features sensors for remotely diagnosing the internal temperature and tilt angle of the pyranometer, and an alert function for abnormalities in the internal humidity of the pyranometer.
-These additional internal sensors and alert functions will help the user to monitor the stability of the irradiance sensors as well as to ensure its proper installation and maintenance practices.
+This new Smart transducer will also have additional features such as internal temperature and humidity sensors and a tilt sensor for remote sensor diagnostics.
+These additional internal sensors will help the user to monitor the stability of the irradiance sensors as well as to ensure its proper installation and maintenance practices.
 Up to 31 smart sensors per one Master can be connected in one network.
 The signal converter settings can be changed using the optional RS485 / USB converter cable and the configurator software.